scjorge/sshtmux/README.md

 ## Why?
 And who is it for?
 * SSH config is very feature-full with all options SSH client support, why inventing extra layer?
-* Who need something that works fast and great in terminal, and does not require complex setup.
+* For who needs something that works fast and great in terminal, and does not require complex setup.
-* Who need quick way to search, group and visualize all hosts inside SSH configuration (especially since it can grow huge)
+* For who needs quick way to search, group and visualize all hosts inside SSH configuration (especially since it can grow huge)
-* Who need access a lot of SSH or SFTP connections and need a tool to organize and manage them.
+* For who needs access a lot of SSH or SFTP connections and need a tool to organize and manage them.
-* Who love terminal tools
+* For who love terminal tools ❤️

 ## Features
 SSHTMux has a CLI to manage SSH config File and TUI interface for interacting with SSH Connections.
-- Create hosts with SSH parameters validations.
+- Create hosts with SSH parameters validations based on [ssh_config(5)](https://linux.die.net/man/5/ssh_config).
 - Create Identities (It means save password to used as you need).
 - Create Snippets/Playbooks (Organize many routine commands to execute on one or many hosts).
 - Fast open a SFTP connection from active SSH Conection.